 A Better Way to Gift Wrap

-The good news is that we can still enjoy the holidays and the wonderful time with our families without the need for the additional waste.
-There are many ways to package and wrap gifts in an eco-friendly way and to give the recipient an additional gift with reusable packaging.
+The good news is that we can still enjoy the holidays and the wonderful time with our families without additional waste.
+There are many ways to package and wrap gifts in an eco-friendly way with reusable packaging.

 In fact, the old “Reduce, Reuse, Recycle” mantra is a great reminder when it comes to gift wrapping.

-I’m also a big fan of giving experiences instead of material gifts whenever possible and baseball tickets, zoo or museum memberships, or trips to rock climb or go to the movies don’t take much wrapping material and also promote family bonding and life-long memories.
+I’m a big fan of giving experiences instead of material gifts whenever possible.
+Baseball tickets, zoo or museum memberships, trips to rock climb, or go to the movies don’t take much wrapping material and also promote family bonding and life-long memories.